trustmi-network-ltd/aioarango/docs/foxx.rst

 Foxx
 ----

-Python-arango provides support for **Foxx**, a microservice framework which lets you define custom HTTP endpoints to extend ArangoDB's REST API.
+aioarango provides support for **Foxx**, a microservice framework which lets you define custom HTTP endpoints to extend ArangoDB's REST API.
 For more information, refer to `ArangoDB manual`_.